ringcentral/ringcentral-api-docs/docs/basics/errors.md

 The API reference lists some of the error codes that may be returned for a particular API operation.

-## Connection related errors
+## Connectivity errors

-There is always a possibility that a client application is not able to establish a connection with RingCentral service, including a connection timeout, or an SSL handshake failure.
-When connection errors occur, it is very important not to overwhelm the backend with unnecessary client retries because it can make the problem more serious.
-In such a circumstance, client applications should follow an "Exponential Backoff" approach:
+There is always a possibility that a client application is not able to connect with RingCentral service due to the following reasons:

-> The retries exponentially increase the waiting time up to a certain threshold.
-The idea is that if the server is down temporarily, it is not overwhelmed with requests hitting at the same time when it comes back up.

-Following this guideline, the following sequential retry delays are recommended for client applications in case of any connection failures:

-* 2 seconds
-* 3 seconds
-* 5 seconds
-* 8 seconds
-* 13 seconds
-* 21 seconds
-* 30 seconds

-Then, keep trying to connect every 30 seconds.

-The same exponential backoff approach is recommended to be used in the case of HTTP 5xx errors, but the `Retry-After` header value should always be obeyed if provided.
+* HTTP connection timeout
+* HTTP request timeout
+* TLS handshake error

+These situations are usually temporary.
+The application should use [Exponential Backoff](#exponential-backoff) approach to retry.

+## General 5xx server errors

+These situations are usually temporary.
+The application should use [Exponential Backoff](#exponential-backoff) approach to retry.

 ## Authentication related errors